signalens/signalsdrpro/gnuradio.md

 - Boot into DragonOS
 - Start GNU Radio as USRP
-- If need to turn into PlutoSDR
+- Run as B210 or PlutoSDR